masonthemaker/cupple/README.md

 - Edge cases and gotchas
 - Implementation notes

-## Why AI-Readable Documentation Matters

-Traditional documentation is written for humans.
-But in 2025, your code is read by:
-- **Human developers** (occasionally)
-- **AI coding assistants** (constantly)

-AI agents need:
-- ✅ Structured, parseable markdown
-- ✅ Up-to-date implementation details
-- ✅ Type information and signatures
-- ✅ Usage examples and edge cases
-- ✅ Context about related components

-Cupple generates exactly this—automatically.

 ## API Key

 Cupple uses the [Groq API](https://groq.com) with the **GPT OSS 120B** model for blazing-fast, high-quality LLM-powered documentation generation.